Our staff and students are the RVC’s ambassadors and champions. They work throughout our communities in both Hertfordshire and London.

 The farm has also participated in Care Farm projects to promote the importance of farming and accessibility to people of all backgrounds, from those experiencing social or educational exclusion, with learning difficulties, with mental or physical health issues or those recovering from drug addiction.
 The benefits include improving and boosting self-esteem, motivation and personal development.

-The Community Relations team offer educational farm visits for KS2 pupils from local Primary Schools
+The Community Relations team offer educational farm visits for KS2 pupils from local Primary Schools.
+Pupils have been lucky enough to see newborn lambs, collect eggs from our hens and learn some wonderful facts about farming.

 Top of page